 TO THE EDITOR

-We are glad to have the privilege of reading interesting articles created by Robert S Sandler and its team[1].
+We are glad to have the privilege of reading interesting articles created by Sandler et al[1].
 After reading this article carefully, we find that this article mainly expresses that the authors want to explore the relationship between microscopic colitis and obesity in men or women after colonoscopy through a case-control study, and the results show that obesity is related to the significant reduction of the risk of microscopic colitis in female patients.
 However, even if this research is clear and distinct, we think that some parts of this article are more worthy of far-reaching discussion, such as whether there are other factors influencing the conclusion of this study and whether oral contraceptives can reduce the risk of microscopic colitis by affecting intestinal permeability or intestinal microflora.

 As we all know, the small intestine is the main part of food digestion and absorption in the human body.
 Only when the food is decomposed into small molecules can it be absorbed by digestion in the small intestine.
 The mucous membrane of the small intestine can form many circular folds, and there are many microvilli on the folds, which can increase the absorption area of the small intestine, and the capillaries in the folds can be beneficial to the absorption of the small intestine.
 The mucosa of the large intestine has a strong ability to absorb water and electrolytes and can also form, store and excrete feces.
 The large intestine also helps the small intestine absorb water.
 However, when too much liquid enters the large intestine or the absorption capacity of the large intestine decreases, diarrhea can be caused because water cannot be absorbed normally.
 The large intestine can also secrete mucus, which can adhere to the intestinal wall to prevent bacterial infection and promote fecal excretion.
 The samples of this article are men and women who have undergone selective outpatient colonoscopy due to chronic diarrhea.
 Chronic diarrhea can be caused by many reasons, such as taking drugs, intestinal diseases, colon diseases, postoperative diarrhea[2].
 Excessive growth of small intestinal bacteria, malabsorption of bile acids and food intolerance are also the specific causes of diarrhea[3].
 Diarrhea will disrupt the absorption function of the small intestine and large intestine, cause dehydration and poor nutrition, and thus lead to weight loss.
 Therefore, we should distinguish clearly whether the conclusion that "obesity is related to the significantly reduced risk of microscopic colitis in women" is caused by colitis itself or diarrhea.